Infini-AI-Lab/Kinetics/README.md

 ```
 - `cost_model/`: contains code to perform eFLOPs-based cost analysis for two different inference-scaling strategies - best of N and long CoT.
 - `benchmark/`: contains code for benchmarking the task throughput with block top-k and dense attention-based model.
+- `litesys/`: contains code for performing reasoning benchmarking (contains continuous batching and sparse attention implementations (yet to be optimized)).

 ### Installation
 ```